LifeTox: Unveiling Implicit Toxicity in Life Advice: Results Analysis

+In this section, our analysis goes beyond the numerical results in the previous section.
+Compared to other datasets, \texttt{LifeTox} typically features much longer contexts, as indicated in Table \ref{fig:stats}.
+This characteristic makes RoBERTa-\texttt{LifeTox} particularly well-suited for long-form QA.

-We analyzed performance across various QA lengths to examine the characteristics of models trained \texttt{LifeTox}'s extensive contexts.
-As Figure \ref{fig:ana1} depicts, GPT-3.5 maintains consistent performance across a range of context lengths, whereas Llama-2-Chat (13B)'s performance declines in longer contexts.
-In contrast, RoBERTa-\texttt{LifeTox}'s performance improves as the context lengthens.
-Although large language models typically perform better in shorter contexts, RoBERTa-\texttt{LifeTox} surpasses both GPT-3.5 and Llama-2-Chat (13B) when the token length exceeds 100.
-This finding suggests that the numerical underperformance of LifeTox relative to LLMs, as shown in Table \ref{table:baselines}, is not due to inferior zero-shot performance.
-Rather, it is due to the shorter contexts predominating in BeaverTails instances.
-The average QA length in BeaverTails is 89.3 tokens, according to Table \ref{fig:stats}.
+Therefore, we analyzed performance across various QA lengths to examine the characteristics of RoBERTa-\texttt{LifeTox} and LLMs.
+As Figure \ref{fig:ana1} depicts, both GPT-3.5 and Llama-2-Chat (13B) show a decline in performance as the context length increases.
+In contrast, RoBERTa-\texttt{LifeTox}'s performance improves with longer contexts.
+While LLMs typically perform better in shorter contexts, RoBERTa-\texttt{LifeTox} surpasses GPT-3.5 in more long-form QA when the word count exceeds 75.
+This finding suggests that \texttt{LifeTox}'s relative numerical underperformance compared to LLMs, as shown in Table \ref{table:baselines}, is not due to inferior zero-shot performance.
+Rather, it is attributable to the shorter contexts predominating in BeaverTails instances.
+In Table \ref{fig:stats}, the average QA length in BeaverTails is 73.6 words, whereas in \texttt{LifeTox}, it is nearly 120.

-This phenomenon is similarly observed in the HarmfulQ dataset, as presented in Table \ref{table:baselines}.
-Without Chain-of-Thought (CoT) answers, Llama-2-Chat (13B) outperforms RoBERTa-\texttt{LifeTox}; however, with the significantly longer answers generated using CoT, RoBERTa-\texttt{LifeTox} excels.
-The analysis goes beyond mere numerical results, indicating that the \texttt{LifeTox} model demonstrates superior comprehension in complex, long-form QAs compared to large language models.
+A similar phenomenon is observed in the HarmfulQ dataset.
+In Table \ref{table:baselines}, Llama-2-chat (13B) outperforms RoBERTa-\texttt{LifeTox} in w\textbackslash o CoT.
+However, with longer answers from CoT, RoBERTa-\texttt{LifeTox} excels.
+The analysis goes beyond mere numerical results, indicating that the \texttt{LifeTox} model demonstrates superior comprehension in complex, long-form QAs compared to LLMs.